Underwater diving: Sensory impairment

 Tactile sensory perception in divers may be impaired by the environmental protection suit and low temperatures.
 The combination of instability, equipment, neutral buoyancy and resistance to movement by the inertial and viscous effects of the water encumbers the diver.
 Cold causes losses in sensory and motor function and distracts from and disrupts cognitive activity.
 The ability to exert large and precise force is reduced.

 Balance and equilibrium depend on vestibular function and secondary input from visual, organic, cutaneous, kinesthetic and sometimes auditory senses which are processed by the central nervous system to provide the sense of balance.
 Underwater, some of these inputs may be absent or diminished, making the remaining cues more important.
 Conflicting input may result in vertigo, disorientation and motion sickness.
 The vestibular sense is essential in these conditions for rapid, intricate and accurate movement.
 Proprioceptive perception makes the diver aware of personal position and movement, in association with the vestibular and visual input, and allows the diver to function effectively in maintaining physical equilibrium and balance in the water.
 In the water at neutral buoyancy, the proprioceptive cues of position are reduced or absent.
 This effect may be exacerbated by the diver's suit and other equipment.

 Taste and smell are not very important to the diver in the water but more important to the saturation diver while in accommodation chambers.
 There is evidence of a slight decrease in threshold for taste and smell after extended periods under pressure.

 Diving modes

+A mode of diving, or diving mode, is a particular way to dive underwater that requires specific equipment, procedures and techniques, and may expose the diver to a particular range of hazards.

-There are several modes of diving distinguished largely by the breathing gas supply system used, and whether the diver is exposed to the ambient pressure.
-The diving equipment and support equipment are largely determined by the mode.
+There are several modes of diving; these are distinguished by the type of breathing apparatus, diving equipment, procedures and techniques involved, and whether the diver is exposed to ambient pressure.
+Ambient pressure diving includes freediving and compressed-gas diving, which may also be classed as air diving, oxygen diving, and mixed gas diving by the breathing gas used, and as open circuit, semi-closed, or closed circuit diving depending on the type of breathing apparatus used.
+There is also atmospheric pressure diving, which involves encapsulation in an atmospheric pressure diving suit or submersible, and unmanned diving, where there are no human divers involved.
+The diving equipment, support equipment and procedures used largely depend on the mode of diving.

+In certain circumstances, some modes of diving may be impracticable, unsafe, not permitted by the governing organisation, or illegal.
+All modes of diving carry a certain amount of risk; this is mitigated with planning, training, and the appropriate equipment.